CaringCactus/turbo-mod/README.md

 ### Deployment
 - Open Bash or CMD and cd to your project folder.
-- Change your remote to '$ heroku git:remote -a your_heroku_app_name'
+- Change your remote to `$ heroku git:remote -a your_heroku_app_name`.
-- Add a buildpack to Heroku so it can understand that this is a Python app. 'heroku buildpacks:set heroku/python'
+- Add a buildpack to Heroku so it can understand that this is a Python app. `heroku buildpacks:set heroku/python`
-- Commit your changes. 'git add .', 'git commit -m "make better"'.
+- Commit your changes. `git add .`, `git commit -m "make better"`.
-- Deploy your app by typing 'git push heroku master'.
+- Deploy your app by typing `git push heroku master`.
-- To view what the app is printing at a given time type 'heroku logs'.
+- To view what the app is printing at a given time type `heroku logs`.

 ### Post-deployment
 - Go to [Heroku](https://www.heroku.com) and go to you app administration.
 - Select "Resources" and press the pen button beside your dyno.
 - Change the slider to active and press confirm.
 - Press "More" on the top right corner and then "View Logs".
-- There should be a line 'State changed from starting to up', that means that your app is up and running.
+- There should be a line `State changed from starting to up`, that means that your app is up and running.